jenkinsci/mina-sshd-api-plugin/README.md

 # Adding a new Plugin / Module

-If in need for a new SSHD module, feel free to open a pull request to add it here.
-Following this steps:
+If in need for a new SSHD module, follow these steps:

+Open a pull request in [jenkins-infra/repository-permissions-updater](https://github.com/jenkins-infra/repository-permissions-updater) to have the new plugin added:

+* Create a new file `permissions/plugins-mina-sshd-api-#MODULE_NAME.yml` with the following content:

+    ```yaml
+    ---
+    name: "mina-sshd-api-#MODULE_NAME"
+    github: &GH "jenkinsci/mina-sshd-api-plugin"
+    paths:
+    - "io/jenkins/plugins/mina-sshd-api/mina-sshd-api-#MODULE_NAME"
+    cd:
+      enabled: true
+    developers:
+    - "jglick"
+    - "allan_burdajewicz"
+    issues:
+      - jira: 28925
+    ```

+Open a pull request on this repository:

 * Create a new directory `mina-sshd-<name>-api where `<name>` is the name of the SSHD module.
 * Create `pom.xml`